How to Compare Dates to Today with Excel VBA – 3 Methods

 • The macro returns True upon matching the month and year with the current date.

-• Users can modify the macro to highlight the previous or following month and year of the current date.
+The macro can be modified to highlight the previous or following month and year.

 Previous Months and Years